-Electroandina S.A. and Empresa Eléctrica del Norte Grande S.A. ("Edelnor") have rejected the force majeure argument invoked by the Company and have invoiced the penalty stipulated under the "deliver of pay" clause of the contract as of November 2006 for total amount of US\$ 41 million.
+Electroandina S.A. and Empresa Eléctrica del Norte Grande S.A. ("Edelnor") have rejected the force majeure argument invoked by the Company and have invoiced the penalty stipulated under the "deliver of pay" clause of the contract as of November, 2006, for a total amount of US\$ 41 million.
 The invoices have been rejected by the Company.
-Furthermore the above mentioned companies have notified the formal start-up period of negotiations previous to any arbitration demand.
+Furthermore the above-mentioned companies have notified the formal start-up period of negotiations previous to any arbitration demand.
 In addition, YPF has been notified of an arbitration demand from Innergy Soluciones Energéticas ("Innergy").

 The Company has answered the arbitration complaint, and has filed a counterclaim based on the hardship provisions ("teoría de la imprevisión") of the Argentine Civil Code.
-As of June 30, 2007, the Arbitral Court has been nominated and has issued a court order with respect to the proceedings and terms of the arbitration.
-As of that date, the parties have exchanged documentation requirements.
-The damages claimed by Innergy amount to US\$ 24 million plus interests.
-Such amount might be increased if Innergy incorporates to the demand invoices for penalties received for the periods subsequent to June 2006.
+The Arbitral Court has already been nominated and has issued a court order with respect to the proceedings and terms of the arbitration, and the parties have exchanged documentation requirements.
+Innergy has presented its appellate brief with the documental evidence and witnesses' declaration.
+In due time, YPF will also have to present its appellate brief.
+The damages claimed by Innergy amount to US\$ 88 million plus interests, according to the invoice presented in the Innergy's appellate brief, on September 17, 2007.
+Such amount might be increased if Innergy incorporates to the demand the invoices for penalties received for the subsequent periods to the above-mentioned date.